Urrova/UDMF-doom-map-minimizer/README.md

 - Process PK3 files with a /maps/ directory with UDMF map wads.
 - Add options like removing ACS SCRIPTS source codes
 - GUI Interface

+## Dependencies:
+This python script needs OMGIFOL, a python library for managing wad files.
+It can be installed with `pip install omgifol`.